mk-dryer/kitchen-pal/README.md

-# kitchen-pal
+# KitchenPal
 A virtual recipe box.

-kitchen-pal is a small console program designed for that moment when you sit down to plan your meals and forget every dish you've ever liked.
-Store your favorite recipes in the recipes.db database.
-When you run kitchenPal.py, the program will suggest recipes from the database that you may accept or decline.
-After you have completed your selections, the program will generate a weekly shopping list.
+KitchenPal is a small console program designed for to assist you with weekly meal planning.
+Store your favorite recipes in the Recipe Codex.
+KitchenPal will suggest recipes from the database for you to review.
+When you're ready, KitchenPal will generate a weekly shopping list.

-**Note: This guide is written for users on a Windows operating system.
-A separate guide for Mac users is forthcoming.**
+**Note: This guide is written for users on a Windows operating system.**

 ## How to Use